AttyC/lush-products-tech-test/README.md

 pnpm dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to view and interact with the app.

 ## Decisions

 - NextJS: I chose to use Next.js, which I haven't used before, rather than Gatsby or using React without server-side rendering, whic I have used a lot.
 - Apollo Client for GraphQL queries: I haven't used Apollo for GraphQL before, as it's 'baked in' to Gatsby, which is where I've used GraphQL most.
 Another option was to use `fetch()`, which might have been a bit simpler, but I've used that a lot in other React apps and was up for learning something new.
+- Tailwind for the CSS - it came with the Next installaion.
+I usually ise styled-components abut for speed and also to try something new (again!)
+I chose to use Tailwind.

 ## With more time

-Add tests - I started with Jest
+- Add tests - I started with Jest after I'd set up most of the basics but there is a conflict woth the Apollo setup and Jest.
-Display a grid for each category order
+- Display a grid for each category order
-Add a where you can buy button
+- More sorting options ie a select / buttons for filtering and sorting on different criteria - star ratings, category, flag where items are not available.
+- Sale listings for products at sale or dicsounted prices.